 - Which emotions are the most uncomfortable for you to feel?

-- List all the emotions that you feel during any given week and weekend with family, friends or co-workers.
+- List all your emotions during any week and weekend with family, friends, or co-workers.

 - Who in your circle of family or friends is good at expressing and/or discussing emotions?